 Sixth, you need to complete a financial management class.
-If you are filing Chapter 7 bankruptcy or a Chapter 13 with William Heitkamp as your trustee, you simply return to the same website where you did your credit counseling and watch a video that discusses budgeting and rebuilding your credit.
-If you have David Peake as your Chapter 13 trustee, however, you will be required to attend the orientiation/financial management class in person.
-It is just a one-time meeting, but it is required.
+If you are filing a Chapter 7 or a Chapter 13, you simply return to the same website where you completed your credit counseling and watch a video that discusses budgeting and rebuilding your credit.

 Seventh, if you are filing Chapter 7, you simply need to wait the 60 days from the creditors meeting for the deadline to expire whereby creditors or the trustee can object to your discharge.
 As long as no one objects, the discharge is usually entered about 80 to 90 days after the credtiors meeting.
 Then, the case is over.
 If you are in a Chapter 13 bankruptcy, however, you have a confirmation hearing about 45 days after the creditors meeting where your case is presented to the judge for approval.
 Depending on your trustee and your judge, you may or may not need to attend that hearing.
 After that, is is generally a matter of continuing to make your payments every month to the trustee until the end of the 5 years so you receive your discharge.